LahiruHarshana/pilisaru-0.1/README.md

 ## Overview

-Pilisaru is an innovative software solution developed by the talented team from [Your Institute's Name] for the Inovesta event.
+Pilisaru is an innovative software solution developed by the talented team from IJSE for the Inovesta event.
 This project, which won the prestigious Team Spirit Award, addresses the critical issue of garbage management.
 The software aims to eliminate mountains of garbage through its advanced features and thoughtful design.

 ## Features